SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 # Maximal Computing

+This section introduces you to "maximal computing," which refers to any **computationally intensive work**, including working with blockchains, Big Data, and Machine Learning (ML) and other types of Artificial Intelligence (AI).

+{{< hint warning >}}
+## Key Recommendations ##
+- Develop a clear understanding of when it is appropriate to use AI and blockchain for a humanities research problem.
+- When you do need to use maximal computing, consider using less-intensive processes like using smaller models and adapt existing infrastructures.
+- Understand how to use efficiency metrics like T-scores, confusion matrices, accuracy, recall, Area under the ROC curve, LOGLOSS.
+{{< /hint >}}

 ## Problems of Proportionality

-We use "maximal computing" to refer to any **computationally intensive work**, including working with blockchains, Big Data, and Machine Learning (ML) and other types of Artificial Intelligence (AI).
-Such systems are everywhere these days.
+Maximal computing systems are everywhere these days.
 For example, AI technologies have been applied to speech recognition, natural language processing, computer vision, and many other areas.
 In many parts of the world, AI is present within our homes, cars, mobile phones.
 New applications of AI